Geo Location Sample

 π‘ Sending Geo Location back to the serverβ

 Once the user allows location access, their latitude and longitude are retrieved and displayed.
-Then, the following call is made via sendJSON
+Then, the following call is made via sendJSON to pass this location data to the server, which acts like someone typed into the bot:

 { lattitude: latitude, longitude: longitude },